hallvaaw/awesome-biological-image-analysis/README.md

 - [MorphoGraphX](https://morphographx.org) - MorphoGraphX is an open source application for the visualization and analysis of 4D biological datasets.
 - [NUKE-BREAK](https://github.com/dcluet/NUKE-BREAK) - Automated detection of nuclei and DNA damage in Caenorhabditis elegans germline.
 - [PAM](https://gitlab.com/PAM-PIE/PAM) - PAM is a software package for quantitative analysis of fluorescence microscopy and spectroscopy data, with a focus on experiments using pulsed interleaved excitation.
+- [PathML](https://github.com/Dana-Farber-AIOS/pathml) - An open-source toolkit for computational pathology and machine learning.
 - [PyScratch](https://bitbucket.org/vladgaal/pyscratch_public.git/src) - PyScratch is an open source tool that autonomously performs quantitative analysis of in vitro scratch assays.
 - [Quanfima](https://github.com/rshkarin/quanfima) - Quanfima (quantitative analysis of fibrous materials) is a collection of useful functions for morphological analysis and visualization of 2D/3D data from various areas of material science.
 - [QuPath](https://qupath.github.io/) - Open source software for digital pathology image analysis.